wanhsiu/portfolio/src/pages/projects/discourse-magazine.md

 title: Discourse Magazine
 date: 2021-08-21T13:16:20.101Z
 projectDate: 2021-03-04T14:16:20.115Z
-description: Discourse is a bi annual magazine that focuses on water with a design sensibility.
-A design focused magazine that brings a diverse community together to discuss sustainable and human —centric solutions to solve the future of water.
+description: Designed a bi annual magazine from the tone of the brand to laying out the spreads.
+It's a magazine that focuses on water with a design sensibility by bringing a diverse community together to discuss sustainable and human —centric solutions to solve the future of water.
 Covering topics from sustainable objects, innovations, to infrastructures.
-I designed the entire magazine from the tone of the brand to laying out the spreads.
 details: |-
   Crown Quarto ( 246 x 189mm)